On the Shelf Life of Fine-Tuned LLM-Judges: Future-Proofing, Backward-Compatibility, and Question Generalization: Experimental Results

 \subsection{Can continual training improve future-proofing and backward-compatibility of judge models?}

-\textbf{Experimental setup.} As discussed in~\Cref{sec:results:future_proof,sec:results:backwards}, training a judge \emph{from scratch} on responses from newer generators is advantageous in evaluations.
+\textbf{Experimental setup.} \Cref{sec:results:future_proof,sec:results:backwards} show that training a judge \emph{from scratch} on responses from newer generators is advantageous in evaluations.
 An alternative is to \emph{continually update} a judge originally trained on older responses by incrementally fine-tuning it on newer, stronger responses.
-We simulate this continual learning paradigm by iteratively training $J_{{weak}}$ on responses from stronger generators, denoting the resulting model as $J_{{weak}\rightarrow{strong}}$ (see~\Cref{app:hparams} for details).
-All experiments in this section use the DPO recipe due to compute constraints.
+We simulate this continual-learning paradigm by further training $J_{\text{weak}}$ on responses from stronger generators, denoting the resulting model as $J_{\text{weak}\rightarrow\text{strong}}$ (details in~\Cref{app:hparams}). {All experiments in this section are restricted to training judges on DeepScaler with DPO due to compute constraints.}

 To assess the effect of continual training, we evaluate $J_{{weak}\rightarrow{strong}}$ on both future-proofing and backward-compatibility metrics, comparing its performance against that of the original weakly trained judge and the strongly trained judge, respectively.
 Specifically, we compare \texttt{FutureProof} and \texttt{RefreshAdvantage} when replacing $J_{{weak}}$ with $J_{{weak}\rightarrow{strong}}$ in Equations~(4)–(5), as shown in~\Cref{fig:continual-future}.
 We also compare \texttt{CompatibilityShift} and \texttt{BackCompat} when replacing $J_{{strong}}$ with $J_{{weak}\rightarrow{strong}}$ in Equations~(6)–(7), as shown in~\Cref{fig:continual-back}.
 Together, these comparisons reveal how continual training helps weak judges adapt to future distribution shifts while retaining compatibility with weaker responses, relative to training from scratch.